mvolkmann/blog/src/swift-ui.md

   - top corners are rounded and can customize radius
   - two available heights, large (default) and medium
   - modal by default
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with the `sheet` view modifier.
+    See an example in the "Modal Dialogs" section.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/split-views/",